VR-REU: Research Experience for Undergraduates in Immersive 3D Visualization

-Pariticpants will gain hands-on experience doing creative VR/AR/MR and 3D Visualization projects.
+Participants will gain hands-on experience doing creative VR/AR/MR and 3D Visualization projects.
 Students will participate in mentored research projects in data driven research areas, including scientific visualization and visual analytics.
-Some of the planned research projects include: VR for aiding students with learning disabilities, MicroRNA (Ribonucleic Acid) as a regulator for cell lineage plasticity, immersive remote telepresence, indoor robot navigation along with 3D object identification, sonifying the microbiome, and VR for improving inter-personal skills in STEM (Science, Technology, Engineering and Mathematics) students.
+Some of the planned research projects include: VR for aiding students with learning disabilities, MicroRNA (Ribonucleic Acid) as a regulator for cell lineage plasticity, immersive remote telepresence, sonifying the microbiome, and visualization of deep learning model architecture.
 This experience will include excursions and social events.

-In addition to the exposure to cutting edge research, students selected to participate will receive a travel stipend for one round trip to and from New York City, a housing allowance, a bi-weekly stipend to cover living expenses and access to research faculty and VR/AR/MR resources to help facilitate their success in the program.
+In addition to the exposure to cutting edge research, students selected to participate will receive a travel stipend for one round trip to and from New York City, a housing allowance, a weekly stipend ($600 per week) to cover living expenses and access to research faculty and VR/AR/MR resources to help facilitate their success in the program.

-- Undergraduate students enrolled in a US University or college in good academic standing, with at least two semesters remaining in their undergraduate program.
+- Undergraduate students enrolled in a US University or college in good academic standing, with at least one semester remaining in their undergraduate program.

 - Interest in VR/AR/MR and scientific/data visualization from non-technical and technical backgrounds.